|THE ART OF CORPORATE SPONSORSHIP

 in this forum:

 Have you experienced situations which explain the concern over corporate sponsorship?
 Do corporations fund more than mainstream art?
 Why shouldn't art be subject to market forces?
 Doesn't government funding also come with restrictions and requirements as well?
-What examples have you experienced or heard of that justify the concern over corporate sponsorship?
+Do any corporations fund anything other than mainstream art?

 Ben Cameron, manager of community relations for Target Stores, responds: